openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 This change defines the ``idivf`` parameter in line with the philosophy used in AMBER force fields.
 The OpenFF implementation has not hitherto used or implemented ``idivf="auto"`` in its ProperTorsion parameters.
 As such there should be no practical impact on existing workflows and simulations.
 Other force fields and software that have implemented and interpreted the `idivf="auto"` parameter in ways that do not align with our definition will need to be updated accordingly.

 The proposed clarification of input vector order and symmetric SMIRKS matching reflects existing implementations and simulations in OpenFF and OpenMM.
-Software that converts systems out into other software may need to adjust the input order to ensure the correct sign of the torsion.
+Software that converts systems out into other formats may need to adjust the input order to ensure the correct sign of the torsion.

 ## Backward compatibility